 Chandler believes that studying history through a European lens, even African history through a European lens, can actually limit our understanding of the profound dimensions of our vast history.
 He explains:

 “My perspective, in terms of how I look at history, is not Eurocentric… most African centered historians still use a very Eurocentric model to analyze history and you can’t really use that kind of model when it comes to getting at the very crux and foundation of what really generates our genius and creates our ingenuity when it comes to the various tiers of life.
 A lot of the things that really created the foundation, the spiritual philosophy of an African centered establishment, historical direction, are not embraced.
-We definitely have become masters at the academics in terms of academically knowing that this group of people were Black and they went here and they went there and they did this and they did that, they built this, they built that, but a lot of the finer elements that feeds into what created the various glues and cements that held those civilizations and cultures together are omitted.
+We definitely have become masters at the academics in terms of academically knowing that this group of people were Black and they went here and they went there and they did this and they did that, they built this, they built that, but a lot of the finer elements that feed into what created the various glues and cements that held those civilizations and cultures together are omitted.
 We live in a culture that is deeply, profoundly to a fault very intellectual at the expense of a right brain dynamic… Our ancestors began with the establishing of inner self.
 Cultivating their inner resources and developing their own inner personal power before they stepped out into the world to apply and project that.”

 Many of Chandler’s study and research can be found in his book, “Ancient Future: The Teachings and Prophetic Wisdom of the Seven Hermetic Laws of Ancient Egypt”.
 He shared with us on how this book came about: